18kimn/blog/src/routes/[postType]/writing/no-more-paywalls/index.md

 ---
-title: 'How to read paywalls resources for free'
+title: "How to read paywalls resources for free"
 date: 2022-02-03
 tags: [qualitative, other]
 ---